effective crate training tips

 Accidents happen, especially during the early stages of potty training.
 If your dog has an accident inside the crate, it’s important to clean it thoroughly to eliminate any residual odor that may attract them to eliminate in the same spot again.

-See also The Complete Puppy Crate Training Guide
+See also Mastering Crate Training for Dogs

 Use an enzymatic cleaner specifically designed for removing pet odors.
 These cleaners break down the enzymes in urine and neutralize the scent.
 Regular household cleaners may not completely remove the odor, and your dog may continue to eliminate in that area.